ultralightbeam/CarND-advanced-lane-finding/writeup.md

 Here is an example of image without calibration.
 ![alt text][image_cam_bef]

-After applying the `cv2.calibrateCamera` on the above image with calibrated parameters, we can get rid of lens distortion artifacts such as the curvatures of the board on its edges.
+After applying the `cv2.calibrateCamera` on the above image with calibrated parameters (also grayscaled now), we can get rid of lens distortion artifacts such as the curvatures of the board on its edges.
 ![alt text][image_cam_now]